Schatten class Hankel operators on doubling Fock spaces and the Berger-Coburn phenomenon: Introduction and Main Results

-The doubling Fock spaces as well as some pointwise estimates of the Bergman kernel have been studied in seminal papers of Christ, Marco, Massaneda and Ortega-Ceda in \cite{MR1120680,marco2003interpolating,marzo2009pointwise}.
-In \cite{oliver2016toeplitz} Oliver and Pascuas studied the characterization of boundedness, compactness and the Schatten class membership of Toeplitz operators.
-Moreover, the characterization of boundedness and compactness of Hankel operators from a doubling Fock space $F^{p}_{\phi}$ to $L^{p}_{\phi}$ was shown in \cite{lv2023hankel} for all possible $1\leq p,q<\infty$.
-In \cite{Jani2021ida}, Hu and Virtanen introduced a new space $\operatorname{IDA}$ of locally integrable functions whose integral distance to holomorphic functions is finite and used it to characterise boundedness and compactness of Hankel operators on weighted Fock spaces.
-Using the same notion, in \cite{Janihu2022schatten} they characterized Schatten class Hankel operators acting on weighted Fock spaces $F^{2}_{\Phi}$ where $m \leq \triangle \Phi\leq M$ on $\mathbb{C}$ for some $m,M>0$.
-In this paper, we use a generalized version of $\operatorname{IDA}$ to study the Schatten class membership of Hankel operators on doubling Fock spaces.
+The doubling Fock spaces as well as some pointwise estimates of the Bergman kernel have been studied in seminal papers of Christ \cite{MR1120680}, and Marco, Massaneda and Ortega-Ceda~\cite{marco2003interpolating,marzo2009pointwise}.
+Oliver and Pascuas~\cite{oliver2016toeplitz} studied the characterization of boundedness, compactness and the Schatten class membership of Toeplitz operators on doubling Fock spaces.
+In \cite{Jani2021ida}, Hu and Virtanen introduced a new space $\operatorname{IDA}$ of locally integrable functions whose integral distance to holomorphic functions is finite and used it to characterize boundedness and compactness of Hankel operators on weighted Fock spaces.
+Using the same notion, in \cite{Janihu2022schatten} they characterized Schatten class Hankel operators acting on weighted Fock spaces $F^{2}_{\Phi}$, where $m \leq \triangle \Phi\leq M$ for some $m,M>0$.
+Recently, their characterizations of bounded and compact Hankel operators was extended to the setting of doubling Fock spaces in \cite{lv2023hankel}.

-Let $f\in L^{\infty}$.
-In 1987 Berger and Coburn \cite{berger1987toeplitzBCP}, using heavy machinery of $C^{*}$-algebras and Hilbert space theory proved that if $H_{f}$ is a compact operator acting on the classical Fock space $F^{2}$, then so is $H_{\Bar{f}}$.
-This is known as the Berger-Coburn phenomenon.
-Their result has been extended to Fock spaces with standard weights by Hagger and Virtanen \cite{HaggerJani} and to $F^2_\Phi$ by Hu and Virtanen \cite{Jani2021ida}.
-In the present work, we extend this result to doubling Fock spaces, which requires a treatment related to more complicated geometry induced by the function $\rho$.
-It worth noting that what makes Berger and Coburn's compactness result so striking is that analogous statements fails in the setting of Hardy and Bergman spaces.
+In the present work, we use a generalized version of $\operatorname{IDA}$ to study the Schatten class membership of Hankel operators on doubling Fock spaces.
+Of particular interest is the result of Berger and Coburn~\cite{berger1987toeplitzBCP} which says that, for $f\in L^{\infty}$, if $H_{f}$ is a compact operator acting on the classical Fock space $F^{2}$, then so is $H_{\Bar{f}}$.
+We refer to this property as the Berger-Coburn phenomenon and note that an analogous statement fails both in the Hardy and Bergman spaces (see, e.g., \cite{HaggerJani}).
+More recently, Berger and Coburn's result has been extended to Fock spaces with standard weights by Hagger and Virtanen \cite{HaggerJani} (using limit operator techniques as opposed to $C^*$-algebra techniques and Hilbert space methods) and to generalized Fock spaces $F^{p}_\Phi$ by Hu and Virtanen \cite{Jani2021ida}.
+Our approach is similar to that of \cite{Jani2021ida} except that we need to deal with more complicated geometry induced by the function $\rho$ arising in the study of doubling Fock spaces.